 These are minimum requirements; the Duncanville Fire Marshal is authorized to require additional equipment or protection.
 When plans are approved work may begin on installation.
 When installation is complete, and successful pre-testing is done, the Fire Prevention office shall be contacted for a “final” acceptance test (972) 780-5047 or 5049.
 Please call 48 hours in advance for acceptance test scheduling.

 Fire extinguishing systems shall be serviced at least semi-annually.
 A licensed fire extinguisher company must perform this work.
 There shall be a tag affixed to the system indicating the last date of service.
-Any extinguishing system receiving an unsatisfactory inspection (red or yellow tag) from the extinguisher company, shall discontinue spraying operations until corrections can be made and the system passes a re-test.
+Any extinguishing system receiving an unsatisfactory inspection (red or yellow tag) from the extinguisher company, shall discontinue spraying operations until corrections can be made.
 The Duncanville Fire Marshal shall be notified immediately when systems are out of service or compliance.

 Should you have any questions regarding permit requirements, please contact our office at (972) 780-5049 or (972) 780-5047